 By enabling versioning, you can store multiple versions of an object in the same bucket.
-For example, you can store multiple objects with the same object key picture.jpg in one bucket, which have different version IDs such as 100000, 100101, and 120002.
+For example, you can store multiple objects with the same object key “picture.jpg” in one bucket, but the objects have different version IDs such as 100000, 100101, and 120002.
 You can query, delete, or restore the objects by version ID.
-Versioning enables you to recover data that was lost due to accidental deletion or application failure.
+Versioning enables you to recover from data loss caused by accidental deletion or application failure.
 Versioning is ideal for the following scenarios:

 There are three versioning states for a bucket: not enabled, enabled, or suspended.

 - Once versioning is enabled for the bucket, it cannot return to the prior status (initial status).
 However, you can suspend versioning for the bucket so that subsequent uploads of objects will not generate multiple versions.

-- Enabling or suspending versioning will change the request method of COS when processing the objects but not the objects themselves.
+- Enabling or suspending versioning will change the way COS makes requests when handling the objects but not the objects themselves.

 - Only the root account and authorized sub-accounts can suspend versioning for a bucket.

-For objects in the bucket before versioning is enabled, the version ID of objects in a bucket is null.
-Enabling versioning will change the way how COS deals with the objects (such as the request method) but not the objects themselves.
-In this case, newly added objects with the same name will be stored in the same bucket on different versions.
-You can manage objects in a versioning-enabled bucket as described below:
+For objects in the bucket before versioning is enabled, their version ID will be “null”.
+Enabling versioning will change the way COS handles the objects, such as how COS makes requests, but not the objects themselves.
+Objects with the same name uploaded thereafter will be stored in the same bucket with different version IDs.
+You can manage objects in a bucket with versioning enabled as described below:

 An object is uploaded to both buckets with versioning enabled and not enabled in the same way, but with different version IDs.
-If versioning is enabled, COS will assign a specific version ID to an object added to the bucket; if versioning is not enabled, the version ID remains null.
+If versioning is enabled, COS will assign a unique version ID to any object uploaded to the bucket; if versioning is not enabled, the version ID will remain null.

 If versioning is enabled for a bucket, when you perform PUT, POST, and COPY operations, COS will automatically assign a unique version ID to the objects added to the bucket.

-As shown below, when objects are added to a versioning-enabled bucket, COS will assign a unique version ID to them:
+As you can see below, when an object is uploaded to a bucket with versioning enabled, COS will assign it a unique version ID.

-COS stores object version information in the versions parameter associated with the bucket and returns object versions in the order of storage time from newest to oldest.
+COS stores object version information in the versions parameter associated with the bucket and returns object versions in the order of storage time from the newest to the oldest.

 You can query all versions of a particular object using the versions parameter together with the prefix request parameter.
 For more information on prefix, see GET Bucket Object Versions.